Volkswagen Group: Corporate affairs

+Business trends

+In February 2025, Volkswagen's market capitalization was valued at US$50.5 billion.
+The key trends for the Volkswagen Group are (as at the financial year ending March 3):

 Ownership

 Under the Volkswagen Law, no shareholder in Volkswagen AG could exercise more than 20 percent of the firm's voting rights, regardless of their level of stock holding.
 This law was supposed to protect Volkswagen Group from takeovers.
 In October 2005, Porsche acquired an 18.53 percent stake in the business, and in July 2006, Porsche increased that ownership to more than 25 percent.
 Analysts disagreed as to whether the investment was a good fit for Porsche's strategy.

 On 26 March 2007, after the European Union moved against the Volkswagen law, Porsche took its holding to 30.9 percent, triggering a takeover bid under German law.
 Porsche formally announced in a press statement that it did not intend to take over Volkswagen Group, setting its offer price at the lowest possible legal value, but intended the move to avoid a competitor taking a large stake, or to stop hedge funds dismantling Volkswagen Group, which is Porsche's most important partner.

 On 16 September 2008, Porsche announced that the company had increased its stake in Volkswagen AG to 35 percent.
 By October 2008, Porsche held 42.6 percent of Volkswagen AG's ordinary shares, and held stock options on another 31.5 percent. thus, effectively holding over 74 percent; 42.6 percent actual shares, and the rest as convertible options.
 Volkswagen AG briefly became the world's most valuable company, as the stock price rose to over €1,000 per share as short sellers tried to cover their positions.
 The substantial investment in Volkswagen left Porsche with huge financial burden with its debts accumulating up to 13 billion euros by 2009.
 Porsche would get emergency infusion of about a billion dollars from Volkswagen.
-In July 2012, Volkswagen completed takeover of Porsche ending the 4 year saga and formed an integrated automotive group with Porsche.
+In July 2012, Volkswagen completed takeover of Porsche ending the four-year saga and formed an integrated automotive group with Porsche.
 Porsche AG would become the 10th brand of Volkswagen.
 The holding company Porsche SE was left with 31 percent of the subscribed capital of Volkswagen AG, and 50.7 percent of the voting rights in the company.

 As of 31 December 2020, share ownership of Volkswagen AG is distributed as follows: